Tarrant District Court Plan

 Attorneys approved to receive felony appointments will be added to the end of the wheel, as it exists at that time, on a monthly basis.

 A separate list of qualified Spanish-speaking attorneys will be maintained by the OAA for appointment to cases where the defendant’s primary language is Spanish.
-In order to be placed on the list, attorneys must complete a one-hour CLE about special issues in representing non-English speaking clients approved by the district judges.

 Ad Hoc Distribution of Appointments in the Trial Court